smscommunity/sms-guide/_game/shines/pinna/episode3.md

 Pinna 3 is a highly technical level where you collect the red coins in the park.

 *This level has a **two** version differences.*
-- JP and NTSC-U/PAL have very slightly different ending electrokoopa cycles, *losing JP about 1.0s at optimal level (31.xx IL time)*.
+- JP and NTSC-U/PAL have very slightly different ending electrokoopa cycles, *losing JP about **1.0s** at optimal level (31.xx IL time)*.
-- You can hover after being shocked by an electrokoopa in **JP** only.
+- You can hover after being shocked by an electrokoopa in **JP only**.

 ## Entrance
 <details markdown="block">